-On today’s episode, I sit down with Brian and we discuss how to move past all the prescriptive banter around money, and dig deeper into redefining financial success, and the heart issues that govern our use of it.
+On today’s episode, I sit down with Brian and we discuss how to move past all the prescriptive banter around money and dig deeper into redefining financial success, and the heart issues that govern our use of it.
 I get to unpack my story detailing my former relationship with money, how far that got me in life, and what ultimately changed in that relationship (for the better).

 What’s your relationship with money?

-Are you estranged partners, casual lovers, mortal enemies?
+Are you estranged partners, casual lovers, or mortal enemies?
 Do you get along with money, or is there perhaps a history of abuse?

-I truly believe that financial success is achievable for you, but you might be surprised how it’s defined!
+I truly believe that financial success is achievable for you, but you might be surprised by how it’s defined!
 I hope you enjoy today’s episode, please shoot me a comment or question about the discussion today, as I’d love to hear your thoughts!

 money, people, works, god, life, crutch, business, focused, financial success, solomon, debt, years, understand, important, great, credit score, happen, helping, shift, average